matiasraviola/BaSP-A2022-Etapa-1/README.md

 # Trackgenix
 - Description
-    Trackgenix is a web system when you can create new projects with your team.
-Everybody can update all the hours they are working on the differents project.
+    Trackgenix is ​​a web system where you can create new projects with your team.
+Everyone can update all the hours they are working, on the different projects in an easy and simple way and provides information to the companies so they can make better decisions.

-que facilite el registro de horas trabajadas de cada empleado en cada proyecto y equipo de trabajo.

-explicar modifciarciones de admin?
+    To create Trackgenix as it will look like, we use Figma to create the layout and screenflow we want, Git and Github to create all the repositorie and all the page code are write with HTML5.

 - How to open